-A5.003 GUARANTEE OF COMPLETION
+A5.003 Guarantee of Completion

-- A. Prior to approval of any final map or plat, the required public improvements must be completed and all development fees and charges must be paid, or a Guarantee of Completion shall be required to ensure the completion of or payment for: public improvements; all required private water quality and detention facilities; and payment of development fees and charges.
-Prior to construction of any privately financed public improvement, a Guarantee of Completion shall be required for all improvement costs, including grading and erosion prevention, other than those improvements constructed on private property which will become public upon City approval of a final map or plat.
-The Guarantee of Completion shall be for 110% of the estimated costs of the public improvements.
-The estimated costs shall be determined by the Manager based on the Engineer's estimate, the tabulation of bids or other method acceptable to the Manager. - B. The Manager may allow reduction of the guarantee amount as portions of the public improvements are satisfactorily constructed and inspected.
-10% percent of the cost of those portions constructed shall be retained as the guarantee amount is reduced.
+- A. Prior to approval of any final map or plat, the required public improvements must be completed and all development fees and charges must be paid, or a Guarantee of Completion shall be required to ensure the completion of or payment for public improvements and payment of development fees and charges.
+Prior to construction of any privately financed public improvement, a Guarantee of Completion shall be required for all improvements other than those constructed on private property which will become public upon City approval of a final map or plat.
+The Guarantee of Completion shall be for 110 percent of the estimated plan check, administration, inspection and construction costs of the public improvement.
+The estimated costs shall be determined by the Engineer's estimate, the tabulation of bids or other method acceptable to the Manager. - B. The Manager may allow reduction of the guarantee amount as portions of the public improvements are satisfactorily constructed and inspected.
+Ten percent of the cost of those portions constructed shall be retained as the guarantee amount is reduced.
 Upon acceptance for ownership and operation, the guarantee shall be released or returned unless required to satisfy the warranty guarantee requirement in Section A5.004. - C. The Manager shall establish standard forms for the Guarantee of Completion and an administrative procedure for reduction of guarantee amount when permitted.

-A5.004 WARRANTY GUARANTEE
+A5.004 Warranty Guarantee

 - A. A guarantee of completion for warranty work shall be required prior to City acceptance for ownership and operation of privately financed public improvements.
-The warranty guarantee shall be for 10% of the estimated construction cost of the public improvements, but in no case will be less than \$2,500 and will be in effect from the date of acceptance for ownership and operation for a period of two years. - B. Repairs required within the warranty period shall be guaranteed for two years from the date of completion of such repair.
+The warranty guarantee shall be for 10 percent of the actual construction cost and will be in effect from the date of acceptance for ownership and operation for a period of two years. - B. Repairs required within the warranty period shall be guaranteed for two years from the date of completion of such repair.
 The warranty guarantee may be incorporated as part of the guarantee of completion for construction or provided separately.
 The City may require a separate warranty guarantee for any repairs done pursuant to the warranty obligation.
 Such separate warranty guarantee shall be for a period of two years from the date of completion of such repairs.
 The Manager shall establish standard forms and procedures for the warranty guarantee.